Berserk-Games/Tabletop-Simulator-API/docs/event.md

 ###onPlayerTurn(...)
-Called at the end of a player's turn when using the in-game turn system.
+Called at the start of a player's turn when using the in-game turn system.

 !!!info "onPlayerTurn(player_color)"
 	* [<span class="tag str"></span>](types)&nbsp;**player_color**: [Player Color](player-color) of the player who's turn is starting.